rogeliolucero/Module2-Smart-contract-Management/README.md

 ### Project: Function Frontend
 For this project, create a simple contract with 2-3 functions.
 Then show the values of those functions in frontend of the application.
-I follow the struction of this function front end project and i enjoy add function for my frontend application ,and how to connect the metamask to be able to transact on it .
+I follow the instruction of this function front end project and i enjoy add function for my frontend application ,and how to connect the metamask to be able to transact on it  .